salsita/nodejs-training/README.md

 Copy `.env.dev` to `.env` and update settings:

 - `ALLOW_UNSECURE` - do not try to redirect http to https
-- `PORT` - port where API will be running
+- `PORT` - the port where API will be running
-- `DOMAIN` - url where API will be running
+- `DOMAIN` - URL where API will be running
-- `DATABASE_URL` - connection string to postgres DB
+- `DATABASE_URL` - connection string to Postgres DB

 Create files